vinodkd/guts/journal.md

 that is, there's a primary guts app, that takes a measure param - currently only size - which then takes another param to include all size measures or just the turing or just the sloc; and a final param for the file or dir to apply the measure on. sloc will be calculated via a call to an external sloc counting tool.

+**Mar-11-2014 18:20 :** Coming back to the jorunal after a long time cos of Splash/Onward.
+This conference is set for October, and I'm planning to present an essay about Guts in it.
+This requires a 14-page extract to be submitted by Mar 29th.

+Outline:
+	- Why something like guts?
+		- A note on the name
+	- The grand vision
+		- precursor:GUTSE
+		- GUTS
+		- More of a model, not a theory.
+	- Current state
+	- Size as the first measure to be expanded on.
+		- Code size
+		- Data size
+	- Appendix: GUTSE

 **Oct-07-2013 08:14 :** Now that I have basic comparison tools for sloc v turings, i tested it out on a java class and found some interesting observations:

 * The sizes were sloc=184, turing=163. so numerically pretty close.